-If you have been injured while involved in a motorcycle crash in Texas, it is important to consult with an experienced personal injury attorney in Houston.
-Depending on the circumstances surrounding your claim, the lawyers of Ben Bronston & Associates may travel to all areas of Texas and Louisiana to discuss the facts of your case and the options you may have.
+If you have been injured while riding a motorcycle in Texas, it is important to consult with an experienced personal injury attorney in Houston immediately.

 The statute of limitations (SOL) for most motorcycle accidents in Houston is two years under section 16.003 of the Texas Civil Practice and Remedies Code.
 A statute of limitations prevents a person from a filing a lawsuit for any damages they sustained as a result of their motorcycle accident after a certain period of time has passed.
-Since this period is only two years in Texas, it is very important to consult with a knowledgeable personal injury attorney immediately.
+Since this period is only two years in Texas, it is very important to consult with a knowledgeable local law firm as soon as you are able.

 Houston Motorcycle Accident Lawyer

-Contact Ben Bronston & Associates, Attorneys at Law at 713-CALL-BEN or (713) 225-5236 for a consultation about your motorcycle accident claim throughout the areas of Houston, including the Heights, the Galleria, Memorial, Bellaire, Sharpstown, Highland Village, City Centre, Downtown, EaDo, Midtown and Rice Village.
-Attorney Ben Bronston is knowledgeable in all areas of Texas and Louisiana’s laws pertaining to injuries sustained from motorcycle accidents and will make every to help you receive the damages you are entitled to.
+Contact Ben Bronston & Associates at 713-CALL-BEN or (713) 225-5236 for a consultation about your case.
+We are proud to continue fighting for the rights of Texas bikers and their passengers.
+Attorney Ben Bronston is knowledgeable in all areas of Texas and Louisiana’s laws pertaining to injuries sustained from motorcycle accidents and will make every to help you receive the compensation you need during this critical time.

 Many times after a motorcycle accident, the injuries party or parties will seek compensation from the negligent driver’s insurance company.
-However, it is generally a better idea to speak with an experienced personal injury attorney first.
+However, it is generally a better idea to speak with an lawyer first.
 The insurance company is generally looking out for their best interest and do not want to pay more money than they have to.
 They will often attempt to misconstrue your statements so they don’t have to pay any money.

 Additionally, an insurance company will only pay out money up to the negligent driver’s policy limits, if that much.
 Even worse, if the other driver was underinsured or not insured, your medical bills, any pain and suffering, and any other damages you may have sustained will probably not be compensated for at all.

-In order to operate a motorcycle in Texas, all individual who operate a bike, motorcycle or motorbike must follow certain rules and requirements.
+Everyone who operates a bike, motorcycle or motorbike must follow certain rules and requirements in Texas.
 If the person who caused your accident failed to abide by these requirements, this failure may be used as evidence to show they breached their duty when operating their motorcycle.

 For example, Texas law requires anyone to wear a motorcycle helmet who is 20 years or younger when operating their motorcycle.
 Additionally, anyone who is 21 or older must have proof of health insurance in order to operate their motorcycle without a helmet.